 There are a few common mistakes that golfers make when developing their pre-shot routine.
 One common mistake is rushing through the routine without taking the time to focus and prepare for each shot.
 Another mistake is becoming too focused on the mechanics of the swing rather than the target and the desired outcome of the shot.

 Finally, some golfers become too reliant on their pre-shot routine, to the point where they are unable to hit a shot without going through the entire routine.
 To avoid these mistakes, focus on creating a routine that is simple, effective, and personalized to your individual needs.
+Also, you can contact Clarkes Golf for top-notch golf equipment that enhances your golfing skills and complements your personalized pre-shot routine.

 The Bottom Line